 Employers throughout the country, including New Jersey and Pennsylvania, are free to decide whom they hire, how much they pay, when they terminate, when they promote and demote, and more.
 In fact, most at-will employees can be terminated without the employer even having to give cause.
 But there employers are prohibited from retaliating against workers…Read More

-Race discrimination is illegal in the workplace under both state and federal laws.
-Title VII of the Civil Rights Act of 1964 (Title VII) states that it is illegal to discriminate against someone based on race, color, religion, national origin, or sex.
-Further, it is also illegal to retaliate against a person for making or…Read More
+Solidarity Against Racism and Injustice – A Message from Console Mattiacci Law How to Identify Racial Discrimination in the Workplace Race discrimination is illegal in the workplace under both state and federal laws.
+Title VII of the Civil Rights Act of 1964 (Title VII) states that it is illegal to discriminate against someone based on race, color,…Read More

 The Family and Medical Leave Act provides crucial support to employees who need to take time off from work to take care of themselves or a family member.
 If an employer is covered by the FMLA compliance is not voluntary.
 Unfortunately, some workers are unlawfully denied FMLA leave or retaliated against for taking it.
 As…Read More